Genrep-Software/style-guides/c++/cppguide.md

 `std::cout`, `std::cerr`, and `std::clog`.
 The C APIs do as well, but are hampered by the need to manually buffer the input.

   - Stream formatting can be configured by mutating the state of the stream.
 Such mutations are persistent, so the behavior of your code can be affected by the entire previous history of the stream, unless you go out of your way to restore it to a known state every time other code might have touched it.
 User code can not only modify the built-in state, it can add new state variables and behaviors through a registration system.
   - It is difficult to precisely control stream output, due to the above issues, the way code and data are mixed in streaming code, and the use of operator overloading (which may select a different overload than you expect).
--   The practice of building up output through chains of `<<` operators interferes with internationalization, because it bakes word order into the code, and streams\' support for localization is [flawed](http://www.boost.org/doc/libs/1_48_0/libs/locale/doc/html/rationale.html#rationale_why).
+  - The practice of building up output through chains of `<<` operators interferes with internationalization, because it bakes word order into the code, and streams' support for localization is [flawed](http://www.boost.org/doc/libs/1_48_0/libs/locale/doc/html/rationale.html#rationale_why).
   - The streams API is subtle and complex, so programmers must develop experience with it in order to use it effectively.
   - Resolving the many overloads of `<<` is extremely costly for the compiler.
 When used pervasively in a large code base, it can consume as much as 20% of the parsing and semantic analysis time.

 Use streams only when they are the best tool for the job.
 This is typically the case when the I/O is ad-hoc, local, human-readable, and targeted at other developers rather than end-users.
-Be consistent with the code around you, and with the codebase as a whole; if there\'s an established tool for your problem, use that tool instead.
+Be consistent with the code around you, and with the codebase as a whole; if there's an established tool for your problem, use that tool instead.
 In particular, logging libraries are usually a better choice than `std::cerr` or `std::clog` for diagnostic output, and the libraries in `absl/strings`